 Use them to make a delicious breakfast sandwich, or serve them to kiddos on Halloween or St. Patrick’s Day, because who doesn’t love green pancakes?
 Bonus: these are naturally dyed.

-20. Gingerbread Spice Vegan Pancakes by Wonky Wonderful
+20. Gingerbread Spice Vegan Pancakes

 If you’re looking for a unique pancake recipe for the holidays or even Christmas morning, these festive gingerbread spice vegan pancakes are perfect.
 You’ll need flour (any kind), gingerbread spice, brown sugar, baking powder, sea salt, and vanilla coconut milk to make them.